 Funds raised from the ride are directed towards supporting collaborative efforts in developing effective treatments.
 The immediate goal is to increase five-year survival to 50% over a decade.

-Collectively the rides have contributed over $100,000 to that cause so far.
+Collectively the rides have contributed well over $250,000 to that cause so far.